Spicadox/auto-twitter-space/README.md

 Optionally, it can also download the twitter space after it ends.

 ### Installation and Requirements
 This script requires a few non-standard modules all of which can be installed using the requirements text file.
-A requirements text file has been included and the command `pip3 install -r requirements.txt` (or pip) can be used to install the required dependencies(except [FFMPEG](https://ffmpeg.org/) and [ChromeDriver](https://chromedriver.chromium.org/)).
+A requirements text file has been included and the command `pip3 install -r requirements.txt` (or pip) can be used to install the required dependencies(except [FFMPEG](https://ffmpeg.org/))
-[ChromeDriver](https://chromedriver.chromium.org/) is also required to get the m3u8 url so make sure the chrome driver version matches your browser version.
-Also ensure chromedriver is either in PATH or in the same directory as this script.

 So far this has only been tested on Windows 10 and with the chrome driver.